DEFRA/defra-ai-sdlc/prompt-library/prompt-refactor-feature.md

 Refactoring should be done in an considered, incremental way.
-Start with this prompt, then incrementally implement its recommendations one by one, checking them and testing them.

-Consider using the 'chat' mode (mode that will not modify files automatically).
+It is advised to read the code yourself and direct the Model to implement specific refactors that you want.

+As well as this, the prompt below can also be used as a "general cleanup".
+This should be done for a specific file or grouping of files, rather than a whole codebase.

 ```
-Please analyze this codebase and provide:
+I want ro refactor @file.
+The goal is to make it easy to read and reason about.

+Do the following:

 1. First, outline your analysis approach and methodology.

 2. Then, perform a detailed code review focusing on:
+   - Readability and maintainability
    - Consistency of design patterns and naming conventions
    - Code duplication and opportunities for reuse
-   - Readability and maintainability issues
    - Focus on incremental improvements rather than major redesigns

 3. Deliver your findings as: